 A Useful and Lovely Herb

-Thyme contains an antimicrobial oil which contains a variety of chemicals.
-The most effective germ killer in this oil is a chemical called thymol.
-Thymol has killed both bacteria and fungi in lab tests.
-The chemical is used in toothpastes and mouthwashes for oral health and is present in some products used to treat toenail fungus.
+Thyme contains an antimicrobial oil that contains a variety of chemicals.
+The most effective germ killer in this oil appears to be a chemical called thymol.
+Thymol has killed both bacteria and fungi in lab equipment.
+The chemical is used in toothpastes and mouthwashes in an attempt to improve oral health and is present in some products used to treat toenail fungus.
 It's also used to kill mites and mold in beehives and is registered as a pesticide.
 Thymol is added to perfumes and cosmetics to provide fragrance.

 The Plant and Its Culinary Uses

 Thyme is a member of the mint family.
-There are many different varieties of the plant.
+Many varieties of the plant exist.
 These often have delightful names such as orange balsam thyme and passion pink thyme.
 The herb grows in the wild and is also cultivated as an ornamental or food plant.